Identification of Special Educational Needs:

 Once your child has settled concerns may have been identified that your child may be having difficulties within an area of learning or several areas of learning.
 These will have been closely monitored by the team.
 They may have also been discussed with the SENCO.
 At this point we would like to meet with you and share our observations.
 Equally, we want to hear your observations of your child’s learning and development.

-At this point a meeting will be arranged for you, the SENCO and your family worker to put together an ILP.
+Tier 2 - a meeting will be arranged for you, the SENCO and your family worker to put together an ILP (Individual Learning Plan).
 Together we will write an ILP to highlight short term special educational provision to remove or reduce any obstacles to your child’s learning.
 The ILP will include: the aims for your child, the strategies to be used, who will deliver the support needed, and how often it takes place.
 Your child’s ILP will focus on their strengths and interests as well as their needs.
 We will draw on your knowledge and the nursery team’s knowledge of your child.

 3rd Tier – Specialist Support